Updated: Nov 16, 2020

 The transfer needs to be done as quickly as possible.

 For fungal infections, we recommend two baths per day, for one hour each, for a minimum of seven days or until the infection has gone.
-We also recommended carrying out big daily water changes on the aquarium, while the fish is in the methylene blue bath, to keep the water as clean as possible and reduce the amount of fungal spores in the aquarium.
+We also recommended carrying out big (at least 50%) water changes on the aquarium, while the fish is in the methylene blue bath, to keep the water as clean as possible and reduce the amount of fungal spores in the aquarium.
 Always make sure that the water parameters match.

 It is important not to add methylene blue into the aquarium.
 Some sources say this is fine to do, but methylene blue can destroy filter organisms, which could then expose your fish to lethal levels of ammonia and/or nitrite.